twrecked/hass-aarlo/README.md

 - The import enables the `prefix with _aarlo` to keep the naming identical.
 - All component services are now in the `aarlo` domain.
 - The `pyaarlo` component is now installed via `pip` and not included with the Integration.
+- You may experience log in difficulties, if you do try deleting `.aarlo/session.pickle`.

 I wasn't willing to move some of the more esoteric configuration items into the `config flow` mechanisms, if you had any configured they will appear in the `/config/aarlo.yaml` file.
 See [here](README-advanced.md) for more on these options.